Vision + Initiatives

 Clackamas Community College has 27 buildings on three campuses in Oregon City, the Harmony Community Campus in North Clackamas and the Wilsonville Training Center.
 Implementation of the bond projects includes opportunities for students, area businesses and local workforce.

 The following projects will be constructed on the Oregon City and Harmony campuses:

 This project replaces the 61-year-old former Oregon Institute of Technology building on the Harmony Community Campus in Milwaukie.
 The new facility allows CCC to continue to grow its Health Science, workforce development and general education offerings in the North Clackamas area.

-Construction of the Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.
+Construction of the Holden Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.

 The DeJardin Science building on the Oregon City campus will receive an addition and improvements to the existing facility.
 Along with the renovation and modernization of the remaining building, classrooms and facilities will provide modern science labs for students.
-Programs benefitting from the expansion include Water & Environmental Technology, High Purity Water, Nursing and Health Science.
+Programs benefitting from the expansion include Water and Environmental Technology, High Purity Water, Nursing and Health Science.
 The expansion will also improve access to science labs, which is critical to university-bound transfer students.

 Upgrades and renovations to existing facilities are expected to result in cost savings to the college through increased efficiencies.